 - (1) Purpose.
 The site hazard assessment and ranking process provides a method for Ecology to assess and rank threats to human health and the environment posed by a site based on information readily available at the time of assessment.
 The site hazard assessment and ranking process satisfies the requirements of RCW 70A.305.030(2)(b), and is not a substitute for a remedial investigation.
-Ecology uses site hazard assessments and rankings to: - Support decisions to add or remove sites from the contaminated sites list under WAC 173-340-330 or the no further action sites list under WAC 173-340-335; - (b) Prioritize remedial actions and allocate agency resources among and within sites under WAC 173-340-340; - (c) Reflect changes in threats posed by a site based on new information or changes in site conditions; and - (d) Inform the legislature and the public about the threats posed by contaminated sites. - (2) Development.
-Ecology will establish and maintain a site hazard assessment and ranking process. - (a) Standards.
-A site hazard assessment and ranking process must enable Ecology to use readily available information to: - (i) Assess and rank the potential exposure of human and environmental receptors to confirmed or suspected releases of hazardous substances through each environmental medium; - (ii) Assess and rank the severity of such exposures to human health and the environment; - (iii) Identify whether the population exposed may be a vulnerable population or an overburdened community; and - (iv) Report the assessor's level of confidence in the information used for the assessment. - (b) Public participation.
-When establishing a site hazard assessment and ranking process or any substantive change to the process, Ecology will provide the public with notice and an opportunity to comment.
-The public comment period must be at least thirty days.
+Ecology uses site hazard assessments and rankings to: - (a) Support decisions to add or remove sites from the contaminated sites list under WAC 173-340-330 or the no further action sites list under WAC 173-340-335; - (b) Prioritize remedial actions and allocate agency resources among and within sites under WAC 173-340-340; - (c) Reflect changes in threats posed by a site based on new information or changes in site conditions; and - (d)(c) Inform the public and the legislature and the public about the threats posed by contaminated sites-; - (d) Reflect changes in threats posed by a site based on new information or changes in site conditions; and - (e) Identify whether the population threatened may include a vulnerable population or an overburdened community. - Development.
+Ecology will establish and maintain a site hazard assessment and ranking process. - (a) StandardsFunctional requirements.
+AThe site hazard assessment and ranking process must enable Eecology to use readily available information to: - (i) Assess and rRank the potential exposure of human and environmental receptors to confirmed or suspected releases of hazardous substances through each environmental medium; - (ii) Assess and rRank the severity of such exposures to human health and the environment; - (iii) Identify whether the population exposed may be include a vulnerable population or an overburdened community; and - (iv) Report the assessor's level of confidence in the information used for the assessment. - (b) Performance standards.
+Ecology will establish performance standards for assessing the technical validity, efficiency, consistency, and practical utility of the site hazard assessment and ranking process.